in

 Green

-Besides the color blue, green is another shade you can pair with gray that will give it a burst of life.
-Since this is the color of nature, it’s not surprising that integrating the color into the room will add a feeling of freshness.
+Besides the color blue, green is another shade you can consider because it gives a burst of life.
+Since this is the color of nature, it’s unsurprising that integrating the color into the room will add a feeling of freshness.

-Bright Green: Bright green is a mix of the colors yellow and green.
+Bright Green: Bright green is a mix of yellow and green colors.
 This is a good choice if you want the color popping in the room.
-It will be a good pair for charcoal gray or other light shades of gray.
+It will be a good pair for charcoal or other light shades of gray.
 Here are some bright green paint colors you can skim through.

-This particular color simply stands out so make sure you design and use it accordingly.
+This particular color stands out, so design and use it accordingly.
 Check out these green paint options you can try.

 Teal: Teal is another green (or is it blue?) color that adds a contemporary vibe to a room when added together with light gray furniture.
-This color is often interchanged with turquoise which is why it can also be used for a nautical-styled room.
+This color is often interchanged with turquoise, so it can also be used for a nautical-styled room.
 If you’re wondering what paint color to use, check out the following.

 Behr Teal Zeal (500D-5)Behr Teal Zeal (500D-5)